F-Ting/Project-Collab/Collaborate.md

 ## Time/Location

-- The large weekly meetings have no set time and location, but will usually take place on campus with the majority of the team  attending in person.
+- The large weekly meetings are generally scheduled to be Fridays during tutorial time, however schedule may change due to midterm conflicts, but will usually take place on campus with the majority of the team attending in person.
-- The time and location are decided near the beginning of the week by discussing on the group clack when everyone is free.
+- The time and location are decided near the beginning of the week by discussing on the group slack when everyone is free.
 - Those who absolutely cannot make it in person will call in through a google hangouts link shared in the group slack.

 ## Shared documents